Skip to main content

 Sencrop - dew point

-The dew point to harvest and fight frost
+Harvest and fight frost

 This is a useful indicator when dealing with large crops at harvest time, for example.